Manel-Tfh/Multi-Label-DL-Pneumonia-Effusion/README.md

 Copyright © 2026 **Manel Teffahi & Sara Meftah & Raida Gacemi ** — All rights reserved.

 This project is licensed under the **MIT License**.
-Anyone who uses or builds on this project **must keep our names** (Manel Teffahi & Sara Meftah & Raida Gaçemi ) in all copies and derivatives.
+Anyone who uses or builds on this project **must keep our names** (Manel Teffahi & Sara Meftah & Raida Gacemi ) in all copies and derivatives.
 Removing the copyright notice is a violation of the license.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)